 Everything In Its Place

 Finally, I suggest making sure that everything they own has a designated space.
-Using that list you created at the beginning of this post, make sure you have assigned a storage spot for each category.
+Using the list you created at the beginning of this post, make sure you have assigned a storage spot for each category.

 Label them if possible so that your kid knows where to put what.
 Don’t forget to go over this with them.